pranav25-bai11249/Bank-management/README.md

-It includes the following features create a new account, deposit money, withdraw money, apply for loan, repay the loan It includes random module to create a unique account number, CIF number, lists for handling data Steps to install and run copy the codes from github create a folder in visual studio code, pycharm, or any other compiler copy these codes to compiler and run the program after running the program it would print choices to user user can enter choices in number and use this program
+It includes the following features create a new account, deposit money, withdraw money, apply for loan, repay the loan It includes random module to create a unique account number, CIF number, lists for handling data Steps to install and run
+Download the python file from github
+Open with Visual Studio Code, Pycharm or any other compiler Run the program with compiler
+User has given seven choices and can access the choice by entering the number of the choice